hazelcast/hazelcast/docs/design/sql/15-stream-to-stream-join.md

 ### Fault tolerance

-Update since HZ 5.3
+Since: HZ 5.3

-For fault tolerance, we need to save the contents of the buffers, and also ensure that if a null-padded row was emitted, after restore, a matching row that's not-late-by-chance isn't emitted.
+For fault tolerance, we need to save the contents of the buffers, and also ensure that if a null-padded row was emitted, after restore, a matching row that's _not late by chance_ isn't emitted.

 The processor uses two routing schemes: